Posts of Peril: Detecting Information About Hazards in Text: Related Work

+Our work focuses on hazards in information operations, coordinated efforts to change behaviors or opinions \cite{burghardt2018quantifying}, especially during important events, such as the Israel-Hamas war \cite{dey2024coordinated}, or elections \cite{badawy2018analyzing,burghardt2018quantifying}.
+Detecting information operations is difficult, as, with few exceptions (e.g., \cite{luceri2023unmasking}), investigators generally lack access to ground-truth datasets with which to train or evaluate a model.
+Instead, researchers typically aim to detect strong coordination, such as unusually similar text or hashtags \cite{burghardt2018quantifying,luceri2023unmasking}, or quick reposts \cite{mazza2019rtbust}.
+In the present study, we use hashtag matching \cite{burghardt2018quantifying,luceri2023unmasking}, as well as a method by Luceri et al. \cite{luceri2023unmasking} which combines several different approaches together: co-posting, co-URL sharing, fast re-posting, hashtag matching, and text similarity.
+It then finds the eigenvector centrality of the network, as high eigenvector central nodes are more likely to be part of an information campaign.

-\subsection{Linguistic indicators in text}
+\subsection{Linguistic Indicators in Text}

 Detecting indicators from text has a long history.
-One of the earliest methods to do this was The General Inquirer \cite{stone1966general}, but more recently text indicators have been analyzed with LIWC \cite{pennebaker2001linguistic}.
-These dictionary-based approaches have been superseded by rule-and-word approaches, such as VADER \cite{hutto2014vader}, which have themselves been superseded by text embedding approaches, including SeerNet \cite{duppada2018seernet}, a moral outrage classifier \cite{Brady2021}, and DeepMoji \cite{felbo2017using}.
+One of the first methods to do this was The General Inquirer \cite{stone1966general}, and, more recently, text indicators have been analyzed with LIWC \cite{pennebaker2001linguistic}.
+These dictionary-based approaches have subsequently been largely replaced by rule-and-word approaches, such as VADER \cite{hutto2014vader}, which have themselves been superseded by text embedding approaches, including SeerNet \cite{duppada2018seernet}, a moral outrage classifier \cite{Brady2021}, and DeepMoji \cite{felbo2017using}.
 The advantages of these approaches are that embeddings can learn how semantically similar content has similar indicator values (e.g., ``I am sad'' and ``This day was awful'' would be viewed as sad statements even when the two sentences do not have any words in common).
-These approaches, however, were based on GRUs \cite{dey2017gate} or LSTMs \cite{hochreiter1997long}, while more recently transformer-based models \cite{vaswani2017attention}, such as BERT \cite{devlin2018bert} or Sentence-BERT \cite{reimers2019sentence}, have become popular for uses such as detecting hate speech \cite{davani2022dealing}, or emotions \cite{acheampong2021transformer}.
+These approaches are based on GRU \cite{dey2017gate} or LSTM \cite{hochreiter1997long}; however, more recently, transformer-based models \cite{vaswani2017attention}, such as BERT \cite{devlin2018bert} and Sentence-BERT \cite{reimers2019sentence}, have become popular for uses such as detecting hate speech \cite{davani2022dealing} or emotions \cite{acheampong2021transformer}.
 Unlike prior approaches, transformer models account for context.
-Finally, these methods have then been improved upon with SpanEmo \cite{alhuzali2021spanemo} or Demux \cite{Chochlakis2023}, that account for correlations between labels, while recent research has experimented with Large Language Models (LLMs) to similarly detect emotion \cite{peng2024customising}.
+Finally, these methods have been improved with SpanEmo \cite{alhuzali2021spanemo} or Demux \cite{Chochlakis2023}, which account for correlations between labels.

-In contrast to these approaches, we develop a transformer-based tool to extract hazards from social media and urban legends, a previously under-studied indicator.
-We apply a range of models to Sentence-BERT embeddings and compare these against LLMs (GPT-3.5 and GPT-4 \cite{achiam2023gpt}) to detect hazards in text.